Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/enterprise-management/index.md

 ---
-title: 'Monitoring, managing, and updating your enterprise'
+title: "Monitoring, managing, and updating your enterprise"
-intro: 'You can monitor your appliance, upgrade to a newer version, and configure clustering or high availability'
+intro: "You can monitor your appliance, upgrade to a newer version, and configure clustering or high availability"
 redirect_from:
   - /enterprise/admin/enterprise-management
 versions:
-  ghes: '*'
+  ghes: "*"
 topics:
   - Enterprise
 children: